Ivan Vasyunyk: Career

-Vasyunik served as first deputy secretary of Presidential Administration of Ukraine until 2005.
 He was appointed acting presidential secretary on 6 September 2005.
 He replaced Oleksandr Zinchenko in the post.

-In late 2007, Vasyunik was appointed vice prime minister to the cabinet led by Prime Minister Yulia Tymoshenko.
+From December 18, 2007 to March 11, 2010 Vasyunik vice prime minister to the cabinet led by Prime Minister Yulia Tymoshenko.
 At that position he was put in charge for the preparation to the Euro 2012.

 He has been associated with the news website gazeta.ua.